MingzhenY/Projects/Awari/README.md

 3.Game.IfPlay now changes the input Move.
 This allows the MCT Node to store the updated move.
 The ending '|' is needed when selecting the best childnode.
+(Note: '|' in the end is changed to '#' at the start in V4 or later)

 4.In class Mancala, Game.board and MCT->Board are now exactly the same.
 In old Awari.h, MCT->Board includes in the string the player to move and the state of the game,